VasilGVasilev/realEstate/projectFeatures.md

 ### Location in contacts (prone to crash and paying goolge for stable version)
 ### Contacts page mobile responsive
 ### Parallax in description
+### 403 error on hard refresh of nested route fixed with adding trailing slash option to next.config and starting each href='' with a slash -> href='/apartments' not href='apartments'; src='/dalia/etc' not src='dalia/etc'